 Any member of the UMUC community can request mediation services; however, all parties involved must agree to participate in the process.

 In resolving disagreements, the mediator does not take sides or impose solutions.
-Instead, he facilitates fair and productive communication as a pathway to common ground, greater understanding and mutual agreement among those in conflict.
+Instead, he or she facilitates fair and productive communication as a pathway to common ground, greater understanding, and mutual agreement among those in conflict.

-There are conflicts that fall outside of the mediation program’s purview, including current or pending legal actions, certain organizational or personnel decisions and safety/security concerns that have been referred to law enforcement.
+There are conflicts that fall outside of the mediation program’s purview, including current or pending legal actions, certain organizational or personnel decisions, and safety or security concerns that have been referred to law enforcement.

 The UMUC mediation process requires no advance preparation other than an open mind and a positive outlook.